docsforadobe/javascript-tools-guide/5 - Interapplication Communictation with Scripts/communicating-through-messages.rst

 The messaging API defines the BridgeTalk class, whose globally available static properties and functions provide access to environmental information relevant for communication between applications.
 You can instantiate this class to create a BridgeTalk message object, which encapsulates a message and allows you to send it to another application.
-For details of these objects, see "Messaging framework API reference" on page 179.
+For details of these objects, see :ref:`messaging-framework-api-reference`.

 .. _sending-messages: